Botox Beaumont, TX

 How does BOTOX® work?

 BOTOX® is a neuromodulator, not a dermal filler.
 BOTOX® works on what are known as “dynamic wrinkles.”
 These are wrinkles that form when we make certain facial expressions such as frowning, showing surprise, or squinting.
 The muscle contracts and a wrinkle forms on the surface skin above.
 Dynamic wrinkles occur on the upper third of the face, the expressive area.
-When injected, BOTOX® blocks the nerve messages sent from the muscle to the brain.
+When injected, BOTOX® in Beaumont blocks the nerve messages sent from the muscle to the brain.
 The brain doesn’t receive the message to contract the muscle, so the muscle stays relaxed and the wrinkle doesn’t form above it.

 BOTOX® has no effect on the other type of wrinkles, “static wrinkles,” that are due to sun damage, decreasing collagen production, and personal habits such as smoking.

-Does BOTOX® prevent wrinkles from forming?
+Does BOTOX® in Beaumont prevent wrinkles from forming?

 BOTOX® does prevent wrinkles by temporarily stopping muscle contractions.
 It does this when injected into the muscles we use on our forehead, brows, and around our eyes to form expressions.
-By stopping these muscles from contracting, Botox basically prevents wrinkles for around four months.
+By stopping these muscles from contracting, Botox in Beaumont basically prevents wrinkles for around four months.

 Where is BOTOX® used?